Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 WER computation: jiwer library (standard implementation).
 Per-sample WER averaged for mean; individual error counts (insertions, deletions, substitutions, hits) summed across all samples.

 Infrastructure: Whissle on Cloud Run with NVIDIA L4 GPU (us-east4 region).
-Deepgram and AssemblyAI via their cloud APIs.
-All requests from the same machine, sequential per language (English, then Spanish, then German).
+Deepgram, AssemblyAI, and Gemini via their cloud APIs.
+All requests from the same machine.
 April 2026.

 Deepgram model: Nova-3 (multilingual), released 2025.
 This is an upgrade from our previous benchmark which used Nova-2.

-Reproducibility: All result JSONs (per-sample transcripts, WER, latency, error counts) are published as results_{en,es,de}_gpu_lm_v2.json.
+Reproducibility: All result JSONs (per-sample transcripts, WER, latency, error counts, metadata) are published as results_{lang}_gpu_lm_v2.json, results_{lang}_gemini.json, results_{lang}_batch.json, and results_{lang}_meta.json.
 Every number in this post can be independently verified.

 This is the second edition of our ASR benchmark series.
-The first edition tested English-only across four diverse datasets (LibriSpeech, Indian tech interviews, soccer broadcasts, and Supreme Court proceedings) with Whissle on CPU.
-This edition adds GPU acceleration, n-gram language models, and multilingual evaluation.
-We will continue expanding to more languages and more challenging real-world datasets.
+The first edition tested English-only across four diverse datasets with Whissle on CPU.
+This edition benchmarks the META-1 meta-aware architecture — a single model that streams transcription and metadata action tokens simultaneously — with GPU acceleration, n-gram language models, multilingual evaluation across four languages, streaming vs. batch comparison, and metadata extraction benchmarks across 1,300+ samples and 5 providers.

 Share this post :